oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/Nextcloud-app/docs.md

 ---
 title: 'Nextcloud App'
+visible: false
+page-toc:
-visible: true
+  active: true
 ---

 The ability to easily synchronize, upload and download files from your Disroot cloud to your mobile can be very useful in several cases.

 In this tutorial we'll show you how to install and work with the Nextcloud mobile app.
 This app permits you to conveniently access and synchronize your Disroot cloud files from your mobile and download/upload/share/delete without having to use a browser in your mobile to do it or connect it to a laptop to transfer files.